Upgrade Panorama Without an Internet Connection

 Monitortabs.
 While the migration takes place, log data continues forwarding to the appropriate Log Collector but you may experience some impact to performance.

-If you are upgrading from PAN-OS 8.1, PAN-OS® 9.0 introduced a new log data format for local and Dedicated Log Collectors.
+- Upgrade from PAN-OS 8.1 to PAN-OS 9.0—PAN-OS 9.0 introduced a new log data format for local and Dedicated Log Collectors.
 On your upgrade path to PAN-OS 10.1, existing log data is automatically migrated to the new format when you upgrade from PAN-OS 8.1 to PAN-OS 9.0.

 You must upgrade all Log Collectors in a collector group at the same time to avoid losing log data loss.
 No log forwarding or log collection occurs if the Log Collectors in a collector group are not all running the same PAN-OS version.
 Additionally, the log data for the Log Collectors in the collector group is not visible in the